Identifying and Exploiting Structure in Robot Co-Design: Exploiting Structure for Co-Design

-We incorporate information about the region's structure into PFO~\cite{liu_particle_2016} to devise a novel co-design algorithm, Gradient Covariance Particle Filter Optimization (GC-PFO).
-PFO is well-suited for this, as the information about the region’s structure can be used to bias a particle's exploration towards dimensions along which quality primarily varies.
+Since search performance depends on reflecting the problem structure in the algorithm~\cite{wolpertNoFreeLunch1997}, efficient co-design depends on exploiting the structure identified in Sec.~\ref{sec:identifying-structure}.
+However, this structure alone is insufficient.
+We also require task-specific information, specifically the dimensions along which quality varies.
+This task-specific information is not known a priori, but can be inferred from information gathered during the search.
+As described in Sec.~\ref{sec:task-relevant-dimensions}, the gradient covariance matrix $C$ ranks dimensions according to the variation in quality along them.
+We incorporate the inferred regional structure into PFO~\cite{liuParticleFilterOptimization2016b} to devise a novel algorithm, Gradient Covariance Particle Filter Optimization (GC-PFO).
+PFO is well-suited for this, as information about the structure can guide a particle's exploration towards dimensions along which quality primarily varies.
 Specifically, we use $\beta$,

-Here, $\beta$ contains information about the region's structure. $\epsilon$ is a small constant to prevent division by zero.
-We initialize $N$ particles distributed across $R$ regions.
-At each step, we evaluate the particle's quality and the gradient.
-High-quality particles are more likely to be resampled within a region.
-The resampled particles are then updated using $\beta$.
-We summarize the steps in Algorithm~\ref{alg:gc-pfo}.
+Here, $\tilde{\Lambda}$ normalizes the eigenvalues of $C$ by their mean. $\beta$ combines these with the eigenvectors, $V$, to bias particle exploration toward dimensions along which quality varies the most. $\epsilon$ prevents division by zero.
+We maintain $N$ particles distributed across $R$ regions.
+At each iteration, we evaluate each particle's quality and gradient, and resample particles based on their quality.
+Particles are then updated using $\beta$.
+We summarize these steps in Algorithm~\ref{alg:gc-pfo}.